-Spring Common Academy will continue to provide a safe environment, including online.
+The school will continue to provide a safe environment, including online.
 This includes the use of an online filtering system.

 Where students are using computers in school, appropriate supervision will be in place.

 Children and online safety away from school and college